solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     FeedResponse<Document> response = await query.ExecuteNextAsync<Document>();
     ```

-    > We only need to retrieve a single page since we are getting the ``TOP 1`` documents from the collection.
+    > We only need to retrieve a single page since we are getting the ``TOP 1`` items from the .

 1. Add the following line of code to print out the value of the **RequestCharge** property of the **ResourceResponse<>** instance: